-You may have seen a recent YouTube video entitled “Evolution of Worship Music”.
-In this video, David Wesley with five duplicate versions of himself covers almost 1500 years of Christian music in beautiful A Cappella form.
+You may have seen a YouTube video titled “Evolution of Worship Music.”
+In this video, David Wesley, with five duplicate versions of himself, covers almost 1500 years of Christian music in beautiful A Cappella form.

 But recently, I have come to appreciate the older songs.
 Not just because hearing an ancient hymn from an old pipe organ just feels holy.
 But because old songs have stood the test of time and they are our connection to the (lower case) catholic Church.

 C.S.
 Lewis in his essay “On The Reading of Old Books” encourages his readers and students to read at least as many old books as new books.
 Not because crusty old books are necessarily better, but because, “A new book is still on its trial and the amateur is not in a position to judge it.
 It has to be tested against the great body of Christian thought down the ages.”
 Simply put, old songs have stood the test of time.
 We know they are powerful and valuable because the Church is still singing them hundreds of years later.